14. Risk and How We Define Done on Paper

 Busywork vs decision work

 A gate package at a large industrial program marked all thermal actions closed.
 Two critical failure modes — thermal runaway propagation and connector derating under field humidity — were still under active investigation in the test lab.
 The disconnect: the action tracker was PM-owned and tracked action-item status by ID.
 The failure-mode log was engineering-owned and tracked investigation state by failure mode.
 No artifact required a closure entry to cite a failure-mode log entry rather than just an action ID.
 One internal audit caught the gap three days before the gate review.
+The auditor had not been looking for it specifically — she was tracing an action item listed as closed with no linked evidence, and the failure-mode log was the first place she checked.
 If the gate had proceeded, the program would have released a build configuration while two unresolved failure modes were still in active investigation — a six-to-eight-week integration cost if either materialized in production.
+The fix was one line in the gate-packet template: closure evidence must cite the failure-mode log entry and its investigation disposition, not just the action ID.
+The organization had been closing gates the old way for two cycles and had shipped at least twice with failure modes still open.
+Three days of one auditor's scrutiny was all that separated this gate from the same outcome.

 Tie-ins to gates and one-page truth